 personality test results are always accurate

-Did you know that over 80% of Fortune 500 companies use personality tests as part of their hiring process?
+Were you aware that more than 80% of Fortune 500 companies utilize personality tests as a component of their recruitment process?

 Personality tests have become increasingly popular in recent years, promising to provide insights into our deepest traits and behaviors.
 But are these test results accurate, or are they just another myth?